-As part of the Clean Energy Package, Ofgem have introduced licence changes, namely SLC 25B which relates to the publication of a NDP.
-The licence condition comprises six parts (A to F), four of which relate to NDP content and two with regards the processes for preparing and publishing the NDP as shown in Figure 1.
-Parts A to D define the necessary scope and content of the NDP and are therefore directly relevant to the NDP FoS discussed in this report, whilst parts E and F relate to the processes for consultation, publication and submission of the NDP.
+As part of the Clean Energy Package, Ofgem introduced licence change SLC 25B which relates to the publication of a NDP.
+The licence condition comprises six parts (A to F), four of which relate to NDP content and two with regards the processes for preparing and publishing the NDP as shown in Figure 2 overleaf.
+Parts